imusshas/ASTROKNIGHT/README.md

 In the second stage of this level, children assess their lung capacity by attempting to hold their breath for 15 seconds.
-This activity is not meant to be serious but rather to inspire children to focus on their lung health and fitness.
+This activity is not meant to be serious but rather to inspire children to focus on their respiratory system's fitness.

 ### Level 2: Suit Up
-Named "Suit Up," this level introduces children to the components of a space suit.
+Named as "Suit Up," this level introduces children to the components of a space suit.
 Their task is to assemble the suit correctly by placing the helmet, lower torso, upper hand torso, and life support torso in the right